Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 where $x^*(t)$ is the free-boundary of the following two-phase free-boundary problem

 \end{proposition}

 \begin{proof} We only need to prove the smooth-pasting condition, which is straightforward since PDE (\ref{PenalizedEquMaturity}) admits a unique classical solution. \end{proof}\\

-Similar to the case of the discrete tenor structure as in section \ref{Remark}, a debt run does not necessarily trigger the firm's default.
-Debt runs are not successful if the firm can raise enough funding to pay off all its creditors, i.e., if the firesale price of the firm's asset satisfies $\psi V_{T_n}\geq S_{T_n}+L_{T_{n}}$.
-Therefore, we define the firm's \emph{illiquidity barrier} as and we have a similar relationship among the barriers as in the case of the discrete tensor structure.
+{Similar to the case of the discrete tenor structure in section \ref{Remark}, a debt run does not necessarily trigger the firm's default.
+The firm will not default due to a debt run if the firm can raise enough funding to pay off its short-term creditors who run on the firm, and remain solvent at the debt run, i.e., if $\psi V_{T_n}\geq S_{T_n}$ conditional on $V_{T_n}\geq D^{Ins}_{T_n}$.
+Therefore, we define the firm's \emph{illiquidity barrier} as

+However, such a barrier only acts at a sequence of Cox arrival times $\{T_n\}_{n\geq 1}$.
+At each infinitesimal time interval $[t,t+dt]$ with probability $g(X_t) dt$, the short-term debt matures, and an illiquidity default will happen if $V_t\leq D_t^{Ill}$.
+With probability $1-g(X_t)dt$, the short-term debt does not mature yet, so all of the short-term creditors are locked in, and an illiquidity default will not occur even if $V_t\leq D_T^{Ill}$.
+We have a similar relationship among the barriers as in the case of the discrete tenor structure.}

 \begin{theorem} Suppose that Assumptions \ref{Assumption1}, \ref{Assumption2}, \ref{Assumption3}, and \ref{Assumption4} are satisfied.
-Then at any time $t\in[0,T)$, the debt run barrier is greater than or equal to the illiquidity barrier, while the latter is greater than or equal to the insolvency barrier The above relationship gives us the following four possible scenarios at any rollover date~$T_n.$ \begin{itemize} \item[(i)] $V_{T_n}\leq D_{T_n}^{Ins}$: Default due to insolvency; \item[(ii)] $D_{T_n}^{Ins}<V_{T_{n}}\leq D_{T_n}^{Ill}$: Debt run occurs and triggers a default due to illiquidity; \item[(iii)] $D_{T_n}^{Ill}<V_{T_{n}}\leq D_{T_n}^{Run}$: Debt run occurs, but not a successful run; \item[(iv)] $D_{T_n}^{Run}< V_{T_{n}}$: The creditor rolls over to the next maturity $T_{n+1}$. \end{itemize} \end{theorem}
+Then at any time $t\in[0,T)$, the debt run barrier is greater than or equal to the illiquidity barrier, while the latter is greater than or equal to the insolvency barrier The above relationship gives us the following four possible scenarios at any rollover date~$T_n.$ \begin{itemize} \item[(i)] $V_{T_n}\leq D_{T_n}^{Ins}$: Default due to insolvency; \item[(ii)] $D_{T_n}^{Ins}<V_{T_{n}}\leq D_{T_n}^{Ill}$: Debt run occurs and triggers a default due to illiquidity; \item[(iii)] $D_{T_n}^{Ill}<V_{T_{n}}\leq D_{T_n}^{Run}$: Debt run occurs, but no default caused by the run; \item[(iv)] $D_{T_n}^{Run}< V_{T_{n}}$: The creditor rolls over to the next maturity $T_{n+1}$. \end{itemize} \end{theorem}

 \begin{proof} The proof is essentially the same as the proof for Theorem \ref{Theorem1}, so we omit it. \end{proof}\\